SAIB-Inc/Buriza/src/Buriza.Docs/main.typ

 The responsive approach extends beyond screen size to consider platform-specific interaction patterns.
 Touch targets are appropriately sized for mobile interfaces, while desktop versions support keyboard navigation and hover states, ensuring consistent functionality regardless of how users access Buriza.

 #pagebreak()

+= Implementation

+This section outlines the
+implementation progress and highlights challenges encountered by the development team.

+Buriza’s unique infrastructure significantly streamlined the development process.
+Rather than maintaining separate codebases for each platform and operating system, the unified Buriza.UI codebase ensures compatibility across mobile, desktop, and web platforms—spanning Windows, macOS, Linux, Android, and iOS.
+As a result, platform-specific development primarily focused on using Tailwind’s responsive directives to adapt the user interface across varying screen sizes.

+To ensure both code quality and visual fidelity, the development process established had code peer-reviewed prior to being pushed to the repository.
+The team maintained a strong focus on building a beautiful, high-quality application through continuous collaboration and refinement.

+== Mobile
+Development began with a mobile-first approach, with the goal of closely following the design system established by the design team.
+The focus was on replicating the intended user experience, layout behavior, and visual responsiveness on mobile devices.

+During this process, the team encountered a challenge related to how image assets were handled.
+Since the Buriza.App project (used to compile the mobile application) did not have direct access to image files stored in the shared Buriza.UI library, assets such as icons and illustrations could not be referenced at runtime.

+To solve this, the team developed an internal utility that enables asset embedding directly into the application code.
+This ensured that all necessary visual elements remained accessible regardless of platform-specific limitations—eliminating the need for runtime file system access and enabling smooth, consistent rendering across platforms.

+== Browser
+Browser extension development leveraged the shared codebase, with only minor layout adjustments needed to fit the extension's popup dimensions.
+When fully expanded, the extension mirrors the desktop interface.

+Similar to the mobile application, the extension faced challenges with accessing shared image assets once deployed in the browser environment.
+Since browser extensions operate in isolated environments with limited file system access, the same asset management solution used in the mobile app was also applied here.
+This unified approach allowed the team to maintain consistency in asset rendering without duplicating resources or code.

+== Desktop
+The desktop implementation also leveraged Blazor’s flexible layout system.
+Developers were able to implement the drawer-based interface with minimal overhead, using dynamic layouts that adjusted based on page context.

+Additionally, core features such as Send and Receive reused mobile UI patterns within drawers, allowing the team to focus on small adjustments rather than re-implementing entire views.

+#pagebreak()

 = User Interface

 #pagebreak()